danielharrell/does_music_move/does_music_move.md

 world from a dream, in which nothing we experience really happens.

+## Conclusion

+I conclude my lecture with two solutions to this problem, in the attempt to deepen our sense of it.
-And one measure of this problem's importance, as well as one solution to it in effect, is found in how we talk when *explaining* the world we experience.
-For then we talk as if our inhabitance of the world is indeed a dream, of a kind there is no waking up from.
-Or to put this Cartesian legacy of scientific discourse a different way: the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, as in quantum mechanics.
+The first solution might be called Cartesian, or scientific; and it is found implicitly in how we talk when trying to *explain* the world we experience.
+For then we talk as if our inhabitance of the world is indeed a dream, from which there is no waking up.
+In other words, the terms in which we explain the world, as a matter of observation, are not the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, as in quantum mechanics.
 Yet we take this discrepancy, still, as a sign that the world has been explained rather than erased.
 This is why we look for an explanation of our encounter with music, not in Beethoven's *Eroica*, but rather in the physicist's account of wave phenomena, or the neuroscientist's account of brain patterns, or the biologist's account of evolutionary adaptations, or even the Nietzschean's account of a sickness in the soul.
 Despite the fact we don't encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
 And why?
 Because we find nothing self-justifying in the encounter itself: it might well be only a dream.
 And to solve this problem, we explain the dream away.
 That is, we explain the encounter by avoiding any appeal to the sense the encounter makes only from a place of inhabitance---and often by challenging that sense.

-## Conclusion

-There is, however, a different solution to the problem.
-And I conclude my lecture by presenting this solution in brief.
-We might call it Heideggerian to distinguish it from the Cartesian solution just mentioned.
+This brings me to the second solution, which might be called Heideggerian, or metaphysical.
 In this solution, not having a proof that our inhabitance of the world is real, is all the proof for it that we need.
-There is nothing to tell us we might dreaming, true; but this is because we aren't.
+There is nothing to tell us we might be dreaming, true; but this is because we aren't.

 This solution already sounds unpromising.
 After